 No clinical data on exposed pregnancies are available for etoricoxib.
-Studies in animals have shown reproductive toxicity (see Section 15 'Preclinical safety data').
+Studies in animals have shown reproductive toxicity.
 The potential for human risk in pregnancy is unknown.
-Etoricoxib, as with other drugs inhibiting prostaglandin synthesis, may cause uterine inertia and premature closure of the ductus arteriosus during the last trimester.
-Etoricoxib is contraindicated in all trimesters of pregnancy (see Section 6 'Contraindications').
+Etoricoxib, as with other medicinal products inhibiting prostaglandin synthesis, may cause uterine inertia and premature closure of the ductus arteriosus during the last trimester.
+Etoricoxib is contraindicated in pregnancy (see section Contraindications).
 If a woman becomes pregnant during treatment, etoricoxib must be discontinued.

 Cases of fetal renal dysfunction that have resulted in reduction of amniotic fluid volume (oligohydramnios) have been reported in pregnant women treated with non-steroidal antiinflammatory drugs (NSAIDs) at 20 weeks of gestation or later.
 In some cases, this may result in neonatal renal dysfunction.
 Such effects may occur shortly after NSAID treatment initiation; oligohydramnios is often reversible after treatment discontinuation.
-Use of etoricoxib is not recommended in pregnancy from 20 weeks of gestation onwards.
+Use of Etoricoxib is not recommended in pregnancy from 20 weeks of gestation onwards.